 This is the question everyone asks, and the answer depends on how bad it is, not just that it’s bad.

-From what I’ve seen and experienced, here’s the realistic breakdown:
+From what we’ve seen and experienced, here’s the realistic breakdown:

 There’s no safe mileage number.
 A U-joint can fail suddenly, especially under load or at highway speeds.